almazkun/pycon-tutorial/README.md

                 fields = "__all__"
                 exclude = ["creator"]  # <-- Add this line
         ```
-    1. Run server: `python manage.py runserver`
+    1. Run server: `python3 manage.py runserver`
     1. Open browser and go to `http://localhost:8000/signin/`: `open http://localhost:8000/signin/`
     1. Create a new user and create a new listing: `open http://localhost:8000/create/`